dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/folder-structure.md

 | tasks and scripts used for day to day development.
 │
 ├── readme.txt
-│ Readme of the FinCommerce Blocks plugin hosted on the WordPress │ plugin repository.
+│ Readme of the FinCommerce Blocks plugin hosted on the finpress │ plugin repository.
 │
 ├── fincommerce-gutenberg-products-block.php